31 Best Things to do in Lombardy, Italy: Top places to visit

 During your visit to the cathedral, you can climb to the roof.
 And it’s not just any roof.
 It’s probably the nicest roof you’ll ever walk on.
 Among the magnificent towers and with a view of Milan.

 This is one of the best experiences Milan has to offer.
 And it’s worth every euro.
 That’s why there are queues all year round.
-Ticket booking in advance is a must.

 But Milan is not just about sights, interesting places, fashion boutiques and flea markets.
 There’s also a little bit of Venice – the Navigli Grande and Navigli Pavese canals.

-Navigli Grande in Milan
+Navigli Grande Milan Lombardy

 Especially the Navigli Grande canal should not be missed.
 It’s a lively area with cafes and restaurants where you can just stroll or take a boat ride and see Milan from a different angle.